DoSomething/longshot/readme.md

 ### Front-end
 Development uses a typical **Homestead** setup for a virtual machine.
 Once the machine is up and running run `vagrant ssh` and change directories into the laravel project directory.

-From the laravel project directory, head into the **public** directory:
+From the laravel project directory install the NPM modules, by running:

-    $ cd public

-Then to install the NPM modules, run:

     $ npm install

 To install the Bower front-end packages, run:

     $ bower install

+To build the Front-end assets which will be added to a **/public/dist/** directory, run:

+    $ gulp build

 *more to come...*